zpaulovics/datetimepicker-rails/README.md

 ### Dependency

-From versions (v3.1.1+) has a dependency on the moment.js version 2.8.1 javascript library (for details refer to: http://momentjs.com/) and the gem includes the dependency reference in its Gemfile (gem 'momentjs-rails', '>= 2.8.1',  :github => 'derekprior/momentjs-rails').
+Versions v3.1.1+ has a dependency on the moment.js version 2.8.1 javascript library (for details refer to: http://momentjs.com/) and the gem includes the dependency reference in its Gemfile (gem 'momentjs-rails', '>= 2.8.1',  :github => 'derekprior/momentjs-rails').

-Versions v3.0.2 & V3.0.3 had a dependency on the moment.js version v2.7, but the gem **have not installed this library** out of the box, so **you have to look after that**.
+Versions v3.0.2 & v3.0.3 has a dependency on the moment.js version v2.7, but the gem **have not installed this library** out of the box, so **you have to look after that**.
 Put "gem 'momentjs-rails', '2.7',  :github => 'derekprior/momentjs-rails'" to your project Gemfile to install it.

 ### Credits and references